 West Indian Tomato Sauce

-1 tablespoon unrefined sugar like jaggery, pilancillo or sugar in the raw
+- 1 tablespoon unrefined sugar like jaggery, piloncillo or sugar in the raw

-Add salt, pepper, ginger and jaggery and cover the pot for another 10 minutes.
-Make a slurry of your thickener and 2 tablespoons of tomato juice from your pot.
+Add salt, pepper, ginger, and jaggery and cover the pot for another 10 minutes.
+Make a slurry with your thickener and 2 tablespoons of tomato juice from the pot.
 Stir into a smooth paste and add to the pot.
-Stir in and simmer for one more minute.
+Stir and simmer for one more minute.
 This sauce is also a great recipe to can in glass jars for the winter.